 The main downside?
 You can’t go under the hood and adjust additional parameters in these instruments—that’s what V Collection is for.
 V Collection also ships with thousands more presets; Analog Lab’s preset list is curated to cover as much ground as possible while staying streamlined and useful.

 But it does exactly that, largely thanks to smart browsing and a customizable library.
 It’s simple to filter for results, audition, find what you need, and save it for when you might need it again.

 You can also layer sounds with each other using the Studio View and switch between playlists of sounds in real-time using the Stage View.

 Analog Lab has four macros for instrument controls, plus four other macros for instrument effects, delay, and reverb.
 You’ll still be able to nudge your sound in the right direction, but you won’t have the same level of control that you’d have with the individual plugins in V Collection.

 V Collection vs. Analog Lab: Which one is right for you?

 We’d recommend V Collection if you’re a synth enthusiast and want to dive deep into the sound design of each instrument.
-While it’s a little over twice the price of Analog Lab (which it includes), it’ll allow you true full control for each synth.
-V Collection is available on Rent-to-Own for $25.99/mo, and you can try it for free for three days.
+While it’s a little over twice the price of Analog Lab (which it includes), it’ll allow more complete control for each synth.
+V Collection is available on Gear for $24.99/mo, and you can try it for free for three days.

 On the other hand, we’d recommend Analog Lab if you want all of the instruments of V Collection in one cohesive and lower-cost package, in exchange for the ability to control each individual parameter.
-If you mostly work off of presets and don’t do a lot of tweaking (remember, there are still 16 adjustable parameters), then Analog Lab might be the right option for you.
-Analog Lab is available on Rent-to-Own for $9.99/mo, and you can also try it for free for three days.
+If you mostly work off of presets and don’t do a lot of tweaking, then it might be the right option for you.
+Analog Lab is available on Gear for $9.99/mo, and you can also try it for free for three days.